-2022 2021
+2023 2022

 €'000 €'000

-Balance at beginning of the year 3,800 3,458
+Balance at beginning of the year 150 3,800

-Inflationary adjustment - 342

-Write back in year (3,650) -
+Write back in year (3,650)

-Balance at end of the year 150 3,800
+Balance at end of the year 150 150

 During 2018, the group acquired lands that are subject to an integrated pollution control licence.
-The group has estimated the costs to remediate the contaminated lands subject to this licence as €150,000 (2021: €3,800,000).
+The group has estimated the costs to remediate the contaminated lands subject to this licence as €150,000 (2022: €150,000).
 Following a detailed review in 2022 carried out by suitably qualified and experienced environmental engineers, a revised residual management plan was presented to and approved by the Environmental Protection Agency (EPA).
 As a result of this, the directors are advised that a full remediation of the source area of the contamination is unlikely to be necessary to achieve licence surrender.
 A monitoring-based strategy and minor source-based remediation, combined with risk assessment, is likely to be sufficient.
 The cost of this is estimated to be €150,000.
 The directors believe that any cash outflows necessary may arise within 1-5 years, however this may change and will be subject to ongoing review.